-Optic pathway gliomas are relatively uncommon tumours, with a variable clinical course and usually seen in the setting of neurofibromatosis type I (NF1).
+Optic pathway gliomas are relatively uncommon tumors, with a variable clinical course and usually seen in the setting of neurofibromatosis type I (NF1).
 Histologically the majority are pilocytic astrocytomas.

-They are characterised on imaging by an enlarged optic nerve seen either on CT or MRI.
-Usually showing low T1 and high central T2 signal on MRI images, enhancement is variable.
+They are characterized by imaging by an enlarged optic nerve seen either on CT or MRI.
+Usually showing low T1 and a high central T2 signal on MRI images, enhancement is variable.

-These tumours have sometimes been divided into optic pathway gliomas and hypothalamic gliomas (not to be confused with hypothalamic hamartomas).
-In cases where the tumour is confined to the optic nerves (Dodge stage 1 – see below), they can safely be referred to as optic nerve gliomas.
-Often, however, they are either centred on or extend to involve the chiasm and optic radiations.
+These tumors have sometimes been divided into optic pathway gliomas and hypothalamic gliomas (not to be confused with hypothalamic hamartomas).
+In cases where a tumor is confined to the optic nerves (Dodge stage 1 – see below), they can safely be referred to as optic nerve gliomas.
+Often, however, they are either centered on or extend to involve the chiasm and optic radiations.
 In such cases, they are difficult to distinguish from hypothalamic gliomas and such a distinction is in most instances artificial.
-In such more posterior cases the term hypothalamic-optochiasmatic glioma is perhaps more accurate although it certainly does not roll off the tongue.
+In such more posterior cases, the term hypothalamic-optochiasmatic glioma is perhaps more accurate although it certainly does not roll off the tongue.

-As such, generally, the term optic pathway glioma is favoured, recognising that there may be involvement of the hypothalamus.
+As such, generally, the term optic pathway glioma is favored, recognizing that there may be involvement of the hypothalamus.

-Optic pathway gliomas typically present in children, accounting for 10-15% of supratentorial tumours in this age group, and are often in the setting of neurofibromatosis type 1 (NF1) (10-63%) 3.
-In this setting, the tumours are often low-grade and indolent.
+Optic pathway gliomas typically present in children, accounting for 10-15% of supratentorial tumors in this age group, and are often in the setting of neurofibromatosis type 1 (NF1) (10-63%) 3.
+In this setting, the tumors are often low-grade and indolent.

 Males and females are approximately equally affected.

-In adults, optic nerve gliomas do occur but are very rare and usually aggressive tumours 4.
+In adults, optic nerve gliomas do occur but are very rare and usually aggressive tumors 4.
 In such cases, no association with NF1 has been found 4.

-Clinical presentation varied depending on the extent and location of the tumour.
+Clinical presentation varies depending on the extent and location of the tumor.

 Decreased vision (63%) 5 is usually evident and can be documented with visual field examination if the child is old enough.
 In orbital optic nerve gliomas, eventually, mass effects will also occur with proptosis.